 It’s not what you make.
 It’s what you keep.

-R&D Tax Credits For Small Business
+1. IRS R&D Tax Credits For Small Businesses

 Research & Development (R&D) tax credits are lucrative for companies that undertake or sub out any design work.
 Specifically, manufacturing, construction, engineering, architecture, software, and tech firms can benefit significantly from these credits.

 You can take the R&D tax credit every year.
 But you can also look back on the prior three to four years and reclaim unused credits, offsetting the taxes you’ve already paid.

 The result?
 A nice, surprising refund you can reinvest back into your business.